gaurav987k/sports-analytics-pipeline/README.md

     │
     ▼
 [Serving Layer]
-    Power BI Dashboard  (live KPIs, charts, interactive filters) Databricks Genie AI (natural language querying)
+    Databricks Dashboard  (live KPIs, charts, interactive filters) Databricks Genie AI (natural language querying)
 ```

 **Key Design Principle:** Child companies maintain full data autonomy at Bronze and Silver layers.
-The merge into the parent Gold layer only happens after data has been cleaned, validated, and standardized — ensuring the parent layer always contains trustworthy, analytics-ready data.
+The merge into the Atlon Gold layer only happens after data has been cleaned, validated, and standardized — ensuring the parent layer always contains trustworthy, analytics-ready data.

+> **Note:** Atlon's Bronze and Silver pipeline is assumed to already exist and is out of scope for this project.
+Historical data for Atlon is loaded directly into the Gold layer from CSV.
+This project focuses entirely on building Sports Bar's pipeline and merging it into the shared Gold layer.

 ---